 Artesian water generally is good stock water, but most is unsuitable for plant life, while in certain areas sub-artesian waters are suitable for all uses including irrigation.
-In some districts, a considerable amount of irrigation is carried out from shallow ground-water supplies.
+In the Eucla Basin and parts of the Murray and Pirie-Torrens Basins, the water is of poor quality, being barely suitable for stock.

 In common with other countries possessing artesian supplies, Australia has been faced with the problem of flow diminution.
-It was recognized early that flows were diminishing as more bores were drilled, but it is now considered that while many of the bores will ultimately cease to flow, many will not cease, but will assume a perpetually steady rate of flow, corresponding with the average intake of water from rainfall absorbed by permeable outcrops, mainly sandstone and limestone.
+It was recognized early that flows were diminishing as more bores were drilled, but it is now considered that while many of the bores will ultimately cease to flow, others will assume a perpetually steady rate of flow, corresponding with the average intake of water from rainfall absorbed by permeable outcrops, mainly sandstone and limestone.
 Diminution in flows from artesian bores has emphasized the need to eliminate wastage as much as possible, and investigations have been made regarding wasteful methods of distribution of artesian water by open channels or "bore drains" and the careless use of water.
-(For greater detail on this subject See Official Year Book No. 37, pp. 1103-4.)
+(For greater detail on this subject see Official Year Book No. 37, pp. 1103-4.)

 (iii) Shallow Groundwater.
 Shallow groundwater supplies are used in various parts of Australia for industry, irrigation, stock and domestic purposes.
 Two of the most important of these supplies are in New South Wales.
-The Hunter District Water Board pumps 15 million gallons a day for general use from the Tomago coastal sands near Newcastle and at Botany, Sydney, private industry pumps 5 million gallons a day for its own use from similar sands.
+The Hunter District Water Board pumps 15 million gallons a day for general use from the Tomago coastal sands near Newcastle and at Botany, Sydney, private industry pumps 8-10 million gallons a day for its own use from similar sands.
 Exploration of the coastal sands north of the Tomago Sands has revealed a further potential production of 25 million gallons a day.